|

 The

-archetypal energy of Scorpio is inspired and stimulated
+archetypal transcendtal energy of Scorpio is inspired and

-something) other than the self...
-Perhaps the truly
+(or something) other than the self... and perhaps the truly

 good news for Scorpio's lover is that the erotic connection